The FBI’s definition of rape as of January 6, 2012 is:

 A package of items used by medical personnel for gathering and preserving physical evidence following the report of a sexual assault.
 The evidence collected from the victim can aid the criminal rape investigation and the prosecution of a suspected assailant.

-Any necessary human regulatory function which is under individual control, deliberate and self-initiated.
-Generally self care is practiced to provide the individual with comfort, happiness, peace of mind, etc. Can include but is not limited to: exercise, hobbies, sleep, therapy and preventive medicines/care.
+Any deliberate activity done in order to take care of one's own mental, emotional, and physical health.
+Generally self-care is practiced to provide the individual with comfort, happiness, peace of mind, etc. Can include but is not limited to: exercise, hobbies, sleep, therapy and preventive medicines/care.

 Unwanted or obsessive attention by an individual or group towards another person.
 Stalking behaviors are related to harassment and intimidation and may include following the victim in person or monitoring them.

-Sexual relations involving someone below the "age of consent."
+Sexual relations involving someone below the "age of consent" (see the definition above).
 People below the age of consent cannot legally consent to having sex.
 This means that sex with them, by definition, violates the law.

 Unlawful sexual contact

-In Colorado, nonconsensual sexual contact that does not involve sexual intrusion or penetration is an Unlawful Sexual Contact.
-(C.R.S.
+In Colorado, nonconsensual sexual contact that does not involve sexual intrusion or penetration is an Unlawful Sexual Contact (See: C.R.S.
 13-3-404).

 The sexual interest in or practice of spying on people engaged in intimate behaviors, such as undressing, sexual activity, or other actions usually considered to be of a private nature.
 The voyeur does not normally interact directly with the subject of his/her interest, who is often unaware of being observed.
 The essence of voyeurism is the observing but may also involve the making of a secret photograph or video of the subject during an intimate activity.